dandesousa/lapis/docs/index.md

 ## License

-Lapis is is in the public domain and unencumbered by copyright.
+Lapis is in the public domain and unencumbered by copyright.